-Trademark specimens often trigger USPTO refusals when they fail to demonstrate actual, current use of the mark on the specified goods.
-Common issues include reliance on promotional materials alone, absence or unclear display of the trademark, and submission of digital images without contextual evidence of commerce.
-Specimens must directly correspond to the goods listed and show genuine commercial application, not services or outdated products.
-Understanding these key pitfalls is crucial for successful registration and subsequent discussion.
+Trademark specimens trigger USPTO refusals when they fail to demonstrate actual, current use of the mark on the specified goods.
+Common issues include reliance on promotional materials alone, absent or unclear display of the trademark, and digital images without contextual evidence of commerce.
+Specimens must directly correspond to the goods listed and show genuine commercial use – not services or outdated products.

 Key Takeaways